What is Native American? What an encumbered question. One might as well ask “Why is the sky blue?”

-The CDIB is rather controversial for both Federally Recognized Tribes, State Recognized Tribes and non-Recognized Tribes.
-The degree of blood is usually the most controversial aspect because the factors is based solely on previous enrollment of relative and has nothing to do with the science element of how much Indian Blood one may have.
+The CDIB is rather controversial for both Federally Recognized Tribes, State Recognized Tribes, and non-Recognized Tribes.
+The degree of blood is usually the most controversial aspect because the factors are based solely on previous enrollment of relative and have nothing to do with the science element of how much Indian Blood one may have.

 Enter your name to start your discovery.

-It is all that and so much more that for many Native Americans it almost impossible to express in mere words.
+It is all that and so much more than for many Native Americans it almost impossible to express in mere words.